chancity/KinSdk/README.md

 ### 20. Kin; Kin Wallet; Kin Earn and Spend Opportunities

-1. We facilitate your access to a decentralized blockchain ecosystem stewarded by d/b/a Kin Ecosystem (the "Kin Ecosystem", and such decentralized blockchain ecosystem, the "Ecosystem") and use of the native token within the Kin Ecosystem ("Kin").
+a.
+We facilitate your access to a decentralized blockchain ecosystem stewarded by d/b/a Kin Ecosystem (the "Kin Ecosystem", and such decentralized blockchain ecosystem, the "Ecosystem") and use of the native token within the Kin Ecosystem ("Kin").
 You can find out more about Kin and the Ecosystem at the following website: www.kinecosystem.org

-2. You agree that: (1) you are using Kin at your own risk, on an as-is and where-is basis; (2) you will abide by any policies made available by the Ecosystem in respect of the Ecosystem; (3) we and any affiliates are not representing or warranting that Kin has any real monetary value; (4) we and any affiliates may discontinue the integration of Kin or the Ecosystem within the Trackin application at any time for any reason; and 5) we and our affiliates are not responsible for any Kin applications or opportunities developed by third parties in the broader ecosystem.
+b.
+You agree that: (1) you are using Kin at your own risk, on an as-is and where-is basis; (2) you will abide by any policies made available by the Ecosystem in respect of the Ecosystem; (3) we and any affiliates are not representing or warranting that Kin has any real monetary value; (4) we and any affiliates may discontinue the integration of Kin or the Ecosystem within the Trackin application at any time for any reason; and 5) we and our affiliates are not responsible for any Kin applications or opportunities developed by third parties in the broader ecosystem.

-3. Kin Wallet.
+c.
+Kin Wallet.
 We make available wallet services within the Trackin application for you to store Kin.
 The wallet is accessible to any person that has access to your device.
 Accordingly, you acknowledge and agree that it is your responsibility to maintain the safety and security of your device, and that any person having access to your device may be able to access or spend your Kin or Gems.

-4. Kin Earn and Spend Opportunities.
+d.
+Kin Earn and Spend Opportunities.
 We make available to you within the Trackin application opportunities from us or third parties to earn or to spend Kin.
 While some of these opportunities will be integrated within the Trackin application and, accordingly, may appear as though they are part of the Trackin application, some of these opportunities may be from third parties and not us.
 While we may bring to your attention that an opportunity is made available by a third party, it is your responsibility to carefully review each opportunity.

-5. Irreversibility of Kin Transactions.
+e.
+Irreversibility of Kin Transactions.
 You acknowledge that Kin transactions, including each time you spend or transfer Kin, are irreversible and that it is your sole responsibility to ensure you make each decision to spend or transfer Kin carefully.

 ### 21. Third Party Services